nystudio107/craft-seomatic/docs/docs/advanced.md

 You can view the **Combined** composed SEO data, or the discrete SEO data coming from the layered **Entry SEO**, **Content SEO**, and **Global SEO** settings.

+The SEOmatic Debug Toolbar panel provides valuable debugging information if you have the Yii2 Debug Toolbar enabled, but it does add some overhead as well.

+If you're doing performance profiling, you can keep the Yii2 Debug Toolbar enabled, but disable the SEOmatic panel via **Plugin Settings → Advanced → SEOmatic Debug Toolbar Panel**.

 ### Tags

 Tags are objects that represent rendered HTML tags the in the webpage.
 Tags are grouped together into containers for organizational purposes.